What is the health order allowing limited access to Sonoma County parks?

 All parks are open for basic recreation, with physical distancing and face covering guidelines in place.
-Playgrounds, drinking fountains and some gathering or high-touch areas remain closed.
+Drinking fountains and other gathering or high-touch areas remain closed.
 Check Regional Parks' status list for details about specific park facilities.

 Am I required to wear a face covering in a park?

 You must carry a face covering, and you must wear the covering when you come within 6 feet of visitors who are not members of your household.
 This guideline applies all users, whether walking, hiking, jogging, biking, fishing or sunbathing.

 Are Sonoma Coast beaches open?